Massachusetts Turnpike: Background and construction

 Because of the financial strain created by the bond issues used to construct these other highways, the commonwealth was unable to afford the costs of floating more bonds to fund the expenditures required to construct the Western Expressway along the Western Approach corridor of Boston.
 Callahan suggested creating a strong, independent, and semipublic transportation authority that could fund the new expressway by floating its own bond issues and financing them through tolls along the highway while having its own powers of eminent domain to secure the land needed to build it.
 Utilizing the political goodwill he accrued during his tenure as public works commissioner, primarily through extensive patronage hires, Callahan was able to push his idea for the new authority through the State House with ease.
 The authority was formed in early 1952, and, by 1955, it had issued the required bonds needed to construct a 123 mi highway from the New York–Massachusetts border to the recently completed Route 128 in Weston.
 Despite being completed in 1957, many within the commonwealth quickly realized that the local routes used to get into Boston were still insufficient for the automotive traffic burdens placed upon them.

-Expansion into Boston
+Extensions and improvements

+The road was designated as part of the Interstate Highway System as I-90 in 1959.
+In 1964, exit numbers were introduced.

+In 1965, exit 10 (now exit 90) was rebuilt to connect to I-290 and I-395 (then Route 52).